-The ISL6323A dual PWM controller delivers high efficiency and tight regulation from two synchronous buck DC/DC converters.
-The ISL6323A supports hybrid power control of AMD processors which operate from either a 6-bit parallel VID interface (PVI) or a serial VID interface (SVI).
-The dual output ISL6323A features a multi-phase controller to support uniplane VDD core voltage and a single phase controller to power the Northbridge (VDDNB) in SVI mode.
-Only the multi-phase controller is active in PVI mode to support uniplane VDD only processors.
+The ISL6324 dual PWM controller delivers high efficiency and tight regulation from two synchronous buck DC/DC converters.
+The ISL6324 supports hybrid power control of AMD processors which operate from either a 6-bit parallel VID interface (PVI) or a serial VID interface (SVI).
+The dual output ISL6324 features a multiphase controller to support uniplane VDD core voltage and a single phase controller to power the Northbridge (VDDNB) in SVI mode.
+Only the multiphase controller is active in PVI mode to support uniplane VDD only processors.

-A precision uniplane core voltage regulation system is provided by a two-to-four-phase PWM voltage regulator (VR) controller.
-The integration of two power MOSFET drivers, adding flexibility in layout, reduce the number of external components in the multi-phase section.
+A precision uniplane core voltage regulation system is provided by a 2- to 4-phase PWM voltage regulator (VR) controller.
+The integration of two power MOSFET drivers, adding flexibility in layout, reduce the number of external components in the multiphase section.
 A single phase PWM controller with integrated driver provides a second precision voltage regulation system for the North Bridge portion of the processor.
 This monolithic, dual controller with integrated driver solution provides a cost and space saving power management solution.

-For applications which benefit from load line programming to reduce bulk output capacitors, the ISL6323A features output voltage droop.
-The multi-phase portion also includes advanced control loop features for optimal transient response to load apply and removal.
-One of these features is highly accurate, fully differential, continuous DCR current sensing for load line programming and channel current balance.
+For applications which benefit from load line programming to reduce bulk output capacitors, the ISL6324 features output voltage droop.
+The multiphase portion also includes advanced control loop features for optimal transient response to load application and removal.
+One of these features is highly accurate, fully differential, continuous DCR current sensing for load line programming and channel current-balance.
 Dual edge modulation is another unique feature, allowing for quicker initial response to high di/dt load transients.
+The ISL6324 incorporates an I2C busTM that allows independent programmable output voltage offset for both Core and Northbridge.
+The I2C bus can also be used to set the PGOOD and OVP levels.